RelationRx/pyrelational/docs/source/notes/quick_start.rst

             optimizer = torch.optim.Adam(self.parameters(), lr=1e-3)
             return optimizer

-Once defined, the lightning model can then be wrapped into a **PyRelationAL** model to interact with the active learning strategies.
+Once defined, the lightning model can then be wrapped into a **PyRelationAL** model manager to interact with the active learning strategies.
 Note that at the moment, **PyRelationAL** defines MCDropout and Ensemble wrapper to approximate Bayesian uncertainty of arbitrary models.
-You can find the existing models and templates in :mod:`pyrelational.model_managers.abstract_model_manager`.
-The code snippet below demonstrate how to simply integrate the model above with either mc-dropout or ensembling **PyRelationAL** models.
+You can find the existing models and templates in :mod:`pyrelational.model_managers`.
+The code snippet below demonstrates how to simply integrate the model above with either mc-dropout or ensembling **PyRelationAL** model managers.

 .. code-block:: python